 Use our search tool to browse our database of frequently asked questions!

 Unless it is a fairly modest sum, agreement of a claim for a Collision Damage Waiver (CDW) or Supplementary Liability Insurance (SLI) policy tends to be handled directly between the insurer and the car hire company.
+You are not usually expected to put the full value of a car on your credit card!

 It is really important, especially with SLI claims, that you follow the insurer's process carefully.
 In an SLI claim the first part of any claim is on any locally provided insurance your car rental firm has provided.
 If you only claim on your Supplementary Liability policy you can end up causing real confusion and, in the worst case scenario, risk having your claim rejected.